I'm the only one with a circular lock

 On Saturday, I went to visit Cambridge by train from Kings Cross Station.
 I was a bit nervous about going to Cambridge because traveling makes me a bit anxious especially in a system that I am not hundred percent comfortable with.
 I find it all quite interesting that they don’t post the platform number for each train until the last five to ten minutes and then everyone runs to get a good seat.

 I really enjoyed the small city.
 I got a chance to walk around the university, ate expensive fudge, got lost and walked 9 miles, went to the Fitzwilliam museum, went into bookstores and just window shopped and browsed.
-As I’ve said before, I really love just walking around and I walked a total of 9.5 miles.
+As I’ve said before, I really love just walking around.

 I also met up with my new friend, Eddy, who lived in my airbnb for six weeks while doing an internship at Red Bee.
 While I didn’t see him much during the week due to different schedules, I am so glad that he lived below me, and that I had someone to relate to especially when the carpeting was being redone and the heat was gone.
 We both survived this comedic soap opera together and have been able to laugh about it all term.